 A way to increase your options when creating guitar riffs, licks, and solos, is to shift from one position of the scale to another.

-Advanced guitar exercise 4: Palm muted drone
+Exercise 4: Palm muted drone

 In this lesson I show you how to use the palm-muted drone to generate your own guitar riffs.

-In today’s lesson, we’ll be using the same idea in a riff/exercise and increase the level of complexity by having to quickly adjust your right hand between palm muting the open E string, and not applying palm muting technique to the rest of the notes.
+In today’s lesson, we’ll be using the same idea in a riff/exercise and increasing the level of complexity by having to quickly adjust your right hand between palm muting the open E string, and not applying palm muting technique to the rest of the notes.

-Advanced guitar exercise 5: String bending and vibrato
+Exercise 5: String bending and vibrato

-You have probably made use of the upward bend by now, and may use some vibrato, however, keep in mind that both these techniques keep getting refined as you get better on the instrument.
+You have probably made use of the upward bend by now, and may use some vibrato, however, keep in mind that both these techniques keep getting refined as you get better at the instrument.